MattBartie/Screen-Journal/README.md

 - **SharedData Management:** The app uses a shared data model (`SharedData`) to keep track of which app was last opened and whether it should be reopened after a journal entry is completed.
 This state management helps ensure smooth coordination between different parts of the app.

-By leveraging these technologies, Quick Screen Journal offers a streamlined, automated way to reflect on app usage and helps users reduce their screen time through intentional reflection.
+By leveraging these technologies, Screen Journal offers a streamlined, automated way to reflect on app usage and helps users reduce their screen time through intentional reflection.